 Is it safe to come to the United States in due to COVID-19?
 When will shelter-in-place be over?

 How do I stay healthy?
 What should I do if I am sick?

-- Does the Extension Health Insurance (Anthem) cover the coronavirus?
+Does the Extension Health Insurance (Anthem) cover COVID-19?

-- Yes.
+Yes.
 We confirmed with Anthem Blue Cross that there is no exclusion for COVID-19.
 This means that hospital stays, doctor visits and medications are covered at the same rate no matter what illness you have.
 In fact, Anthem also intends to waive out-of-pocket expenses for the focused test used to diagnose COVID-19.
 Members can call the number on their ID card to confirm coverage.
 Please go to 4StudentHealth to see your plan summary, and to look up doctors and hospitals in your network.
 Check out Anthem's helpful guide about COVID-19 health plan benefits.
 You can even download a free app to assess your COVID-19 symptoms and connect to a doctor.
 For more information about your health insurance coverage, see our Health & Safety webpage.

 Check your email for messages from campus, International Student Services and your academic programs.

 Also check out our up-to-date blog post on resources, including Essential Services, available in and around Berkeley.